rodolfodpk/go-crablet/docs/causation-correlation.md

 3. **Use descriptive tag keys** that will generate meaningful event IDs
 4. **Keep batches focused** on a single logical operation

-## Account Domain Event Types
+## Student Course Domain Event Types

-**Core Account Events:**
+**Core Course Events:**
-- `AccountOpened`: When an account is created with initial balance and owner
+- `CourseCreated`: When a course is created with title and capacity
-- `MoneyTransferred`: When money is transferred between accounts (includes updated balances)
+- `StudentRegistered`: When a student is registered with name and email
+- `StudentEnrolled`: When a student is enrolled in a course

 **Event Flow:**
-1. **AccountOpened**: Creates accounts for Alice and Bob
+1. **CourseCreated**: Creates a course with title and capacity
-2. **MoneyTransferred**: Transfers money between accounts with updated balances
+2. **StudentRegistered**: Registers a student with name and email
+3. **StudentEnrolled**: Enrolls a student in a course

-All events in the same batch automatically share the same correlation ID and are chained by causation IDs to show the logical flow of the account operations.
+All events in the same batch automatically share the same correlation ID and are chained by causation IDs to show the logical flow of the course enrollment operations.